Internet Safety: Tips for Parents

 - Keep virus software up to date.

 e-Safety includes the use of mobile phones.
-More and more children own a mobile phone these days and technology is evolving to include internet facilities on mobiles.
 We would like to advise that you stress to your child/children not to give out their mobile numbers to strangers or people they do not trust, and to be mindful of text messages that they send or receive.

 We have provided a link below that will take you to the Hertfordshire Grid website and a selection of websites that provide advice, guidance and support.
 We hope you will find them useful.